nickoppen/pihole-blocklists/README.md

 For more see: https://github.com/crpietschmann/pi-hole-blocklist and https://github.com/gieljnssns/Social-media-Blocklists

 If you have additions, please add a pull request or just add an Issue.

+For domains with lots of subdomains I use SecurityTrails.com.
+Free accounts are available for infrequent users and I've include a short python script to automatically create a blocklist from a given domain.